 A grammar school boarder’s memory of Thame – Joy and her mother live together in Thame on the Upper High Street.
 Recollections of market day and the muffin man.

-Secretarial college in London and off to the BBC – Joy gets a job at the BBC and is asked to take down in shorthand, Sir John Reith’s speech of welcome to the staff working in the new Broadcasting House building Portland place.
+Secretarial college in London and off to the BBC – Joy gets a job at the BBC and is asked to take down in shorthand, Sir John Reith’s speech of welcome to the staff working in the new Broadcasting House building in Portland Place.

 Entertaining the war workers – Alfredo Campoli was an internationally acclaimed concert violinist.
 During the war years he plays for the Council for the Encouragement of Music and the Arts (CEMA), which entertained troops and war workers.